confuzedskull/G2/readme.txt

 -esc to quit

 Known Bugs:
--keyboard movement not regulated by the game clock -grabbing an object and moving it into another sometimes makes them stack ontop of eachother -sometimes an object stops shooting for no reason -clicking and dragging an object sometimes activates the selection box -inertia is not fully working
+-objects following a drag point will spin continuously when they reach it -sometimes objects stop shooting for no reason -clicking and dragging an object sometimes activates the selection box -no rotational inertia
+-grey and blue objects move off screen as soon as program starts

 Disclaimer:
 This program was made using the OpenGL Utility Toolkit(GLUT) created by Mark Kilgard.